sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 Note: HTTP defaults to keep-alive which keeps the underyling TCP connection open.
 We want to close those TCP connections for our dying worker.
-Set keepalive timeouts to 1 so as soon there is activity, they close right away.
+Set keepalive timeouts to 1 so as soon there is any activity on a particular connection, it closes right away.
+This will decrease the number of existing connections so that `server.close` calls back.
 TODO Learn more about this.